fusionauth logo

 Create a Test Application

 Applications are anything a user can log in to.
 In FusionAuth there’s no differentiation between web applications, SaaS applications, APIs and native apps.
-To add an application, navigate to Applications and choose the green plus sign.
+To add an application, navigate to Applications and click on the Add button (the green plus sign).
 Give the application a descriptive name like Auth0 application.

 Select your new tenant, created above, in the dropdown for the Tenant field.

-Navigate to the OAuth tab and add an entry to Authorized redirect URLs.
-Use a dummy value such as https://fusionauth.io.
+Navigate to the OAuth tab and add an entry to Authorized redirect URLs .
+Use a dummy value such as https://example.com.
 Later, you’ll need to update this to be a valid redirect URL that can take the authorization code and exchange it for a token.
 Learn more about this in the FusionAuth OAuth documentation.

 You shouldn’t need to modify any of the other configuration options to test importing users.
 Save the application.